RuslanYapparov/java-filmorate/README.md

 This application provides:

 1. Ability to store basic information about users and movies;
-2. Ability to interaction between users:
+2. Ability to interactions between users:
     - adding/deleting to/from friend list;
     - getting a list with all the user's friends;
     - getting a list with all mutual friends between two users.